PetrGlad/emmate/README.md

   now).
 - [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file or track).
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
+- [x] (refactoring) Minimize use of unwrap.
+The biggest contention currently is event data shared between engine and stave.
+Maybe can do this with async or sending update commands to the engine thread (e.g. can just swap to new track copy in the engine's events source after edits).
 - [x] Shift markers on time deletion to follow the marked timestamps.
 - [x] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).